mfshi03/newsite/data/authors/default.md

 github: https://github.com/mfshi03
 ---

-Hello!
-My name is Michael Shi and I am an undergraduate computer science student at Virginia Tech.
-I am passionate about learning and have broad interests in software development, machine learning, mathematics, business and psychology.
+I have broad interests in software engineering, machine learning, math, and entrepreneurship.

-In my free time, I like to hoop, code, play online chess, watch documentaries, listen to podcasts, and just go on random rabbit holes on the internet.
+I value learning from first principles and applying them to challenging problems.
+It's especially exciting for me to discover innovative solutions.

+I graduated with my degree in CS from Virginia Tech in 2024.

+My favorite past times are building software, training models, playing basketball, and online chess.